Last update: 23 January 2020

 Awe-inspiring views over Wineglass Bay

-Once you’ve braved the hardcore scrambling bit, you’ll be rewarded with some truly awe-inspiring views over Wineglass Bay and the Freycinet Peninsula.
-And once you’ve made your way down again, enjoy a refreshing swim and a rest on the the spectacular white sands of Wineglass Beach.
+Once you’ve braved the hardcore scrambling bit up the pink granite boulders of Mount Amos, you’ll be rewarded with some truly awe-inspiring views over Wineglass Bay and the Freycinet Peninsula.
+When you’ve made your way down again, enjoy a refreshing swim and a rest on the spectacular white sands of Wineglass Beach.

 It’s a bit of a scramble over steep granite rocks, but the views are worth it!